 5. Thicken My Wallet finds that dividend ETFs are redundant because of their significant overlap with broad-based stock indexes.

 6. Big Cajun Man has a take on the great debate of whether you should contribute to your RRSP or pay down your mortgage.

 7. Preet explains why investing in managed futures over the last couple of decades would have reduced portfolio volatility.

-8. Jonathan Chevreau reports that Invesco Trimark is travelling the country pushing an asset mix that would have performed better over the last couple of years than the traditional mix of stocks and bonds.
+8. Jonathan Chevreau reports that Invesco Trimark is travelling the country pushing an asset mix that would have performed better over the last couple of years than the traditional mix of stocks and bonds (the web page with this article has disappeared since the time of writing).
 Of course, there is no guarantee that adding commodities, real estate, and other exciting assets to your portfolio will help over the next two years.
 I’ll be following Trimark’s advice as soon as I perfect my time machine.

 9. Ellen Roseman helped some Sears Canada customers get satisfaction after the company’s call centre moved overseas causing delays and frustration.